No-Equipment Interval Workout You Can Do at Home

 Week 4 (40:20, 4 sessions + 1 Tabata session): Continue 4 rounds at 40:20 on three days.
 On one day, attempt a Tabata round (20:10 Γ— 8) with your best exercise (burpees or squat jumps).
 One rest or light activity day.
 This week establishes your capacity for true Tabata-intensity training.

-This progression follows the principle that Milanovic et al. (2016, PMID 26243014) identified in their meta-analysis: consistent submaximal training produces greater long-term VO2max improvements than sporadic maximal efforts.
-Each week increases training density (the ratio of work to total session time) by approximately 10-15%, which is within the ACSM’s recommended progression rate for cardiorespiratory training (Garber et al., 2011, PMID 21694556).
+This progression follows a practical interpretation of Milanovic et al. (2016, PMID 26243014): repeatable interval training usually beats sporadic all-out efforts.
+Each week increases training density gradually.
 If you cannot maintain form quality through the final round of any week, repeat that week rather than advancing.
-The 4-week structure assumes adequate recovery: 48 hours between HIIT sessions and 7-8 hours of sleep nightly.
+The 4-week structure assumes adequate recovery between HIIT sessions and enough sleep to tolerate hard training.

 EPOC and Total Energy Expenditure from No-Equipment HIIT